Robert Habersham Coleman: Jacksonville, Tampa & Key West Railroad

-In 1883, Coleman invested in a Florida company that manufactured railroad parts, purchasing $356,000 of capital stock.
+In 1883, Coleman invested in a Florida company that manufactured railroad parts, purchasing $356,000 (or $ in today's money)of capital stock.
 Then, he partnered with several New York backers to expand his railroad interests into Florida.
-He purchased a 50 mi stretch of the Jacksonville to Palatka Railroad and a railroad company n anticipation of building the Jacksonville, Tampa & Key West Railway.
+He purchased a 50 mi stretch of the Jacksonville to Palatka Railroad and a railroad company in anticipation of building the Jacksonville, Tampa & Key West Railway.
 However, it construction plans were so challenging that his backers withdrew, leaving Coleman to fund the railroad on its own.

-He was so convinced in the value of this railroad, that he went forward by mortgaging virtually all of his assets, including the ore mines, furnaces, and bank holdings.
-To cover the interest on his debts, he borrowed $500,000 from the Pennsylvania Trust Company on January 21, 1891; this was followed by a forced loan of $1.5 million on February 21, 1891.
-He also took out a mortgage for $62,500 on June 30, 1892, to cover the interest that was due and past-due.
+Coleman was so convinced of the value of this railroad, that he went forward by mortgaging virtually all of his assets, including the ore mines, furnaces, and bank holdings.
+To cover the interest on his debts, he borrowed $500,000 (equivalent to $ in today's money) from the Pennsylvania Trust Company on January 21, 1891; this was followed by a forced loan of $1.5 million (equivalent to $ in today's money) on February 21, 1891.
+He also took out a mortgage for $62,500 (or $ in today's money) on June 30, 1892, to cover the interest that was due and past-due.

 Other businesses

-Coleman tackled his family's farms in Lancaster County, Lebanon County, and York County which consisted of 25000 acre.
+Coleman tackled his family's farms in Lancaster County, Lebanon County, and York County, Pennsylvania which consisted of 25000 acre.
 He modernized production and marketing, increasing profits.
 He founded a rolling mill.
-He also acquired a majority interest in the Lebanon Dimes Savings Bank and built a new building at 8th and Cumberland Streets.
+He also acquired a majority interest in the Lebanon Dimes Savings Bank and built a new building at 8th and Cumberland Streets in Lebanon.

 Collapse

-Around 1891, the Coleman family lost a lawsuit against the Grubb family—descendants of the original builder of Cornwall Furnace who still owned 1/6 of the ironworks and mines—who had been taking increasingly more ore without compensating the Colemans.
-Later in 1891, Coleman lost $1.5 million to the Pennsylvania Trust Company in court, indicating that his short-term loans related to the railroad in Florida were then past due.
+Around 1891, the Coleman family lost a lawsuit against the Grubb family—descendants of the original builder of Cornwall Furnace who still owned one-sixth of the ironworks and mines—who had been taking increasingly more ore without compensating the Colemans.
+Later in 1891, Coleman lost $1.5 million (equivalent to $ in today's money) to the Pennsylvania Trust Company in court, indicating that his short-term loans related to the railroad in Florida were then past due.